BeyondTheClouds/VMPlaceS/README.md

 #### 2.1- Installation of sbt:

-Please follow the instructions corresponding to your operating system: [http://www.scala-sbt.org/release/tutorial/Setup.html](http://www.scala-sbt.org/release/tutorial/Setup.html) .
+Please follow the instructions corresponding to your operating system [here](http://www.scala-sbt.org/release/tutorial/Setup.html).

 #### 2.2- Installation of dependencies